Navnedia/Navnedia/README.md

 - 🔧 Building collabrative projects for Web, AI/ML, and open-source
 - 🔭 I’m currently working on rebuilding my portfolio site using Astro, React, and Tailwind
 - 🌱 I’m currently learning Astro and Spring Boot
-- 💬 Ask me about cybersecurity and IT
+- 💬 Ask me about cybersecurity, DevOps, IT, and cats

 <div align="center">
   <a href="#">